cryptocrowd-xcrc/core-wallet/doc/README.md

-Solaris Core
+CRyptoCrowd Core
 =====================

 Setup
 ---------------------
-[Solaris Core](http://solaris.com/wallet) is the original Solaris client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Solaris transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[CRyptoCrowd Core](http://solaris.com/wallet) is the original CRyptoCrowd client and it builds the backbone of the network.
+However, it downloads and stores the entire history of CRyptoCrowd transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Solaris on your native platform.
+The following are some helpful notes on how to run CRyptoCrowd on your native platform.

 ### Unix